In Brief

 The Secure Base

-This is not a theology.
-It is a description of how human beings actually work.
-But it is a description that maps, one-for-one, onto John 10.
-The double grip of Father and Son is the ultimate secure base.
-The guarantee of the grip is what makes the sheep's motion free.
-If you had to monitor whether the Shepherd would still be holding you tomorrow, you would never stop glancing backward — and every glance backward is a motion stolen from the life you were made to live.
-Jesus is removing the reason to glance back.
-He is not asking you to grip harder.
-He is telling you that the grip that holds you does not depend on you at all, and that you can turn, at last, to face the world without fear of losing your place in the flock.
+This is not theology; it is a description of how human beings actually work — and it maps, one-for-one, onto John 10.
+The grip of Father and Son is the ultimate secure base, and the guarantee of the grip is what makes the sheep's motion free.
+If you had to monitor whether the Shepherd would still be holding you tomorrow, you would never stop glancing backward — and every glance back is a motion stolen from the life you were made to live.
+The flock that knows it cannot be lost is the flock that finally stops checking.

 What the Objectors Must Answer

-If sheep-status is merely a description of believers — if people become sheep by choosing to believe — then three problems emerge that no Arminian reading can solve:
+If sheep-status is merely a description of believers — if people become sheep by choosing to believe — then three problems emerge that the choice-first reading cannot solve:

 First, Jesus's causal "because" becomes meaningless.
 He could have said, "You do not believe, and you are not my sheep."
 He did not.
 He gave a reason.
 Reasons run in one direction: from cause to effect.
 You do not say "the ground is wet because it rained" and mean "the ground's wetness caused the rain."